commons-app/commons-app-documentation/android/Quick-start-guide-for-Developers.md

 ## Building the source code

 You can build the `beta` and `prod` flavor of the app for `debug` build type using the Android Studio.
-Read up more about flavor and build type [here](https://developer.android.com/studio/build/build-variants).
+Read up more about flavors and build types [here](https://developer.android.com/studio/build/build-variants).

 You can either directly invoke the following commands using your terminal or you can [edit configurations](https://developer.android.com/studio/run/rundebugconfig) in android studio and add these configs.
 To build the `beta` `debug` variant use: